Take the Six-week Food Waste Challenge

 Food waste doesn't just have significant environmental impacts.
 It also has economic impacts.
-Take on the Six-week Food Waste Challenge with Laura Geitz and other Brisbane City Council residents to help reduce food waste, while saving time and money.
+Take on the Six-week Food Waste Challenge to help reduce food waste, while saving time and money.

 About the challenge